Rails Support: Afterburner Mode

 - Do not add jets to your Rails project’s Gemfile.
 Adding it to the Gemfile might result in bundler being unable to resolve dependencies.
 Jets is used as a stand-alone tool in Afterburner mode.

-- Afterburner mode is pretty awesome but is not a panacea for all Rails applications.
+- Afterburner mode provides a way to run Rails on Serverless but is not a panacea for all Rails applications.
 Each and every Rails application is different and likely makes assumptions that it’s running on a traditional server not serverless.

 - For example, the app might upload files or images to the filesystem.
 This doesn’t work on AWS Lambda because the app doesn’t have access to a persistent filesystem.
 The application would have to be reworked to store files on a distributed store like S3 instead.